-Alternatively, Brooks and coworkers introduced another approach: $\lambda$-dynamics in which the coupling parameter is made dynamical through an extended Lagrangian/Hamiltonian scheme\cite{kong1996lambda}.
+Alternatively, Brooks and coworkers, inspired by the work from Tidor\cite{tidor1993simulated}, introduced another approach: $\lambda$-dynamics in which the coupling parameter is made dynamical through an extended Lagrangian/Hamiltonian scheme\cite{kong1996lambda}.
 It has been at first applied in the context of relative free energy differences and is systematically associated with both a biasing scheme in order to efficiently sample the end states as well as a free energy estimator.
-Brooks and coworkers started by using a fixed (non adaptive bias) in the lambda space to ensure proper sampling of the end states and recently introduced an adaptive landscape flattening scheme to further refine such a bias\cite{hayes2017adaptive}.
+Brooks and coworkers started by using a fixed (non-adaptive bias) in $\lambda$-space to ensure proper sampling of the end states, and recently introduced an adaptive landscape flattening scheme to further refine this bias\cite{hayes2017adaptive}.
 In any case, they rely on an estimator of the ratio of probabilities of the end states (which require unbiasing) to get the free energy differences of interest. $\lambda$-dynamics has been shown to be more efficient than other methods in the context of relative free energies and has been extended to the simultaneous estimation of several of these differences through multi-site $\lambda$-dynamics\cite{knight2011multisite}.
-This efficiency can be related to the absence of a predefined (and thus non optimized) lambda stratification strategy and to a better sampling of orthogonal space thanks to the relaxation of lambda in a single molecular dynamics trajectory\cite{hahn2020overcoming}. $\lambda$-dynamics has also been used in conjunction with metadynamics, which yield at the same time an adaptive bias and a free energy estimator\cite{wu2011lambda} with some practical issues related to the use of reflective boundary conditions and the deposition of Gaussian potentials on the $\lambda$ reaction coordinate.
-Also, Tuckerman and collaborators studied how adiabatic free energy dynamics could be coupled with lambda dynamics\cite{abrams2006efficient} showing promising results, yet this combination has not been widely adopted by practitioners.
+This efficiency can be related to the absence of a predefined (and thus unoptimized) lambda stratification strategy and to a better sampling of orthogonal space thanks to the relaxation of lambda in a single molecular dynamics trajectory\cite{hahn2020overcoming}. $\lambda$-dynamics has also been used in conjunction with metadynamics, which yields at the same time an adaptive bias and a free energy estimator\cite{wu2011lambda} with some practical issues related to the use of reflective boundary conditions and the deposition of Gaussian potentials on the $\lambda$ reaction coordinate.
+Also, Tuckerman and collaborators studied how adiabatic free energy dynamics could be coupled with $\lambda$-dynamics\cite{abrams2006efficient} showing promising results, yet this combination has not been widely adopted by practitioners.